Not-a-Fintech-Company/Website/resources.md

 ---
-title: A random assortment of resources from around the web
+title: An assortment of resources from around the web
-description: A compilation of links to pieces other people have written, or just blogs in general if they're a good source of content.
+description: A compilation of links to pieces other people have written, guides, or just blogs in general if they're a good source of content.
 ---
 ## Compilations